Top 13 Venture Capital Firms Investing in EdTech Startups

 Image of Alter Global - Top VCs in EdTech

-Alter Global is a San Francisco-based venture firm that invests in early-stage companies across emerging markets.
-They support founders building technology to address fundamental needs in regions outside of traditional tech hubs.
+Alter Global is a San Francisco-based venture capital firm that backs early-stage companies in emerging markets.
+They focus on founders building technology to solve critical problems across the globe.

 • Investment stages: Seed, Early Stage Venture